 You may have felt that itch, a discomfort that makes you wiggle in your seat, or had discharge that looks like cottage cheese, and how can we forget that yeasty smell – all of which are the hallmarks of a yeast infection.

-It is estimated that 75% of women will experience at least one yeast infection in their lifetime, and roughly 40% of women will have recurring infections.
+It is estimated that 75% of women will experience at least one yeast infection in their lifetime, and roughly 60% of infections will recur within a year after treatment.

 Yeast infections can happen at any time, and not just to women that have reached sexual maturity – yeast infections can happen to kids too.